mcandre/ehrlich/README.md

 ABOUT

-Ehrlich examines directories, reading .erl files and generating more idiomatic code.
+Ehrlich scans directories (nonrecursively), reading .erl files and generating more idiomatic code.

 WARNING